A Model of Polarization on Social Media: Equilibrium characterization

-The existence of (partially) collaborative equilibria instead requires the two large contributors to be moderate in order for them to demand sufficiently similar bundles in isolation.
-This is possible only if, \textit{(i)}, the linking costs are sufficiently low that linking to moderate types is profitable, \textit{(ii)}, the linking costs are sufficiently high that linking to extreme types is not, and, \textit{(iii)}, moderate types' total demand of the public goods is high enough.
-By Lemma \ref{lemma:types}, this last condition implies that the benefit function $f(\cdot)$ needs to be not too concave.
+For links among network contributors to be profitable, they need to be somewhat moderate.
+However, the existence of moderate network contributors requires that, \textit{(i)}, linking costs are sufficiently low that linking to moderate types is profitable, \textit{(ii)}, linking costs are sufficiently high that linking to extreme types is not, and, \textit{(iii)}, moderate types' total demand of the public goods is high enough compared to players with extreme tastes, i.e., if zeal is low enough.
+Hence, the low polarization characteristic of collaborative equilibria arises only when these conditions are met; for a deeper analysis of polarization and welfare implications, we next turn to welfare-maximizing Nash equilibrium.

-Finally, as in collaborative equilibria both large contributors free ride on each other, they provide only one type of public good; as a result, the range of the linking costs for which this equilibrium exists is narrower and the benefit function needs to be flatter than for partially collaborative equilibria.